ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 is possible.

 To operate this algorithm,
-the minimal state a network element maintains is:
+the minimal state a SCONE Network element maintains is:

 * the current rate limit,
 * any state necessary to monitor throughput